Breed Discrimination

 Educate Others on the Flaws of Breed-Specific Legislation

 Many people fear certain dog breeds due to negative stereotypes.
 Educating the public about the fact that breed is not an accurate predictor of aggression or dangerous behavior is a powerful tool.
-Most dog behavior is a result of training, socialization, upbringing, and individual temperament, not breed.
+Most dog behavior is a result of training, socialization, and individual temperament, not breed.

 When you hear negative or discriminatory comments about specific breeds, politely correct misconceptions.
 Offer examples of how many dogs in those breeds are loving, gentle companions and advocate for seeing dogs as individuals, not stereotypes.